-Note: This vehicle is equipped with a operator presence which disables the vehicle if the operator is not positioned properly.
-The driver must be properly positioned for the vehicle to operate.
+Note: This vehicle is equipped with an operator presence switch which disables the vehicle when the driver is not present.

 The operator presence switch is part of the vehicle safety system.
 DO NOT rely on the switch as the only method to prevent vehicle movement.
 ALWAYS turn the start switch OFF, place the direction control switch in the center OFF position, and set the park brake when leaving the approved operator position.